How to Make Money From Virtual Events

 Don’t Think of Virtual Events as Typical Events

-The first tip is to not fall into the premise of thinking of duplicating your physical events into the online format such as pre-recording a session and play it live online.
+The first tip is to not fall into the premise of converting your physical events into the online format such as pre-recording a session and play it live online.
 It just doesn’t work that way.
 Imagine yourself sitting in a conference room alone with your pajamas on without a single soul around you except you and the speaker.
 That’s how it almost feels like going to an online conference.
 We need to think out of the box to exploit the power of online media that we can’t deliver in an offline fashion.
 Here’re some areas to take advantage of.

 - Live chats – It’s always hard to interrupt a speaker on stage to ask questions but with online streaming, it’s just a few keystrokes away.
 Get someone to queue the speaker when there’s an online question.